-Traditionally, expense management methods were the go-to for many businesses.
-However, these methods often included multiple clunky, time-consuming, error-prone, and administration-heavy systems.
+In the past, traditional expense management methods were the go-to for many businesses.
+However, these methods often included multiple clunky systems that were time-consuming, prone to error and administration-heavy.
 All this was especially true for small companies, as they lacked the resources to manage expenses in-house.

 Even today, small businesses face a lack of proper processes.
 They rely on paper receipts and manual data entry, both of which are time-consuming and error-prone.